 - System Preferences overhauled to make them more in line with Settings on iOS;

 - Mac will get “plenty of new features that work with the iPhone and Apple Watch.”

 Although rumors regarding macOS 13 are almost non-existent, Apple is certainly preparing a big announcement for this operating system.
 After years of neglect, the company has never been on such good terms with its Mac lineup.

 But more than releasing new features, I hope Apple will be able to launch them as soon as possible since macOS 12 Monterey had a lot of delayed features.
-Universal Control, for example, launched a few weeks ago, but it’s still currently in beta.
+Universal Control, for example, launched not that long ago, but it’s still currently in beta.